SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Introduction

-In this paper, we propose a Semi-supervised Clustering of Time Series Using Representative Shapelets (SS-shapelets) method for accurate time series clustering.
-Different from unsupervised shapelet-based time series clustering methods, e.g., U-shapelets \cite{ushape}, SS-shapelets performs time series clustering by discovering representative shapelets with a small number of labeled time series and pseudo-labeled time series (propagated from nearest labeled time series).
-In SS-shapelets, we provide two techniques to address the two aforementioned problems.
-First, inspired by the definition of ``salience" in neuroscience (contrasts between items and their neighborhood) \cite{salience}, we define a new \textit{salient subsequence chain} ($SSC$) to extract a small number of subsequences representing salient local features from a time series; only these salient subsequences are considered as shapelet candidates, to avoid massive uninformative subsequences.
+In this paper, we propose a Semi-supervised Clustering of Time Series Using Representative Shapelets (SE-shapelets) method for accurate time series clustering.
+Different from unsupervised shapelet-based time series clustering methods, e.g., U-shapelets \citep{ushape}, SE-shapelets performs time series clustering by discovering representative shapelets with a small number of labeled time series and pseudo-labeled time series (propagated from nearest labeled time series).
+In SE-shapelets, we provide two techniques to address the two aforementioned problems.
+First, inspired by the definition of ``salience'' in neuroscience (contrasts between items and their neighborhood) \citep{salience}, we define a new \textit{salient subsequence chain} ($SSC$) to extract a small number of subsequences representing salient local features from a time series; only these salient subsequences are considered as shapelet candidates, to avoid massive uninformative subsequences.
 Second, we propose a \textit{linear discriminant selection} ($LDS$) algorithm to select shapelets that can capture representative local features (based on labels/pseudo-labels) for clustering.
 Specifically, $LDS$ tends to select shapelets that can map time series of the same classes into distinct and compact groups, for convenient clustering.

-In summary, this paper makes the following contributions: \begin{enumerate} \item We propose a SS-shapelets method to improve the accuracy of time series clustering, by discovering representative shapelets with a small number of labeled and pseudo-labeled time series. \item We propose \textit{salient subsequence chain} ($SSC$) to extract salient subsequences from a time series, and develop an efficient $FindChain$ algorithm to discover $SSC$. \item We propose a \textit{linear discriminant selection} ($LDS$) algorithm, which can utilize labels/pseudo-labels to discover representative shapelets. \item We conduct comprehensive experiments to evaluate the proposed SS-shapelets.
-The results show that SS-shapelets achieves promising clustering accuracy that surpasses state-of-the-art counterpart methods. \end{enumerate}
+In summary, this paper makes the following contributions: \begin{itemize} \item[--] We propose a SE-shapelets method to improve the accuracy of time series clustering, by discovering representative shapelets with a small number of labeled and pseudo-labeled time series. \item[--] We propose \textit{salient subsequence chain} ($SSC$) to extract salient subsequences from a time series, and develop an efficient $FindChain$ algorithm to discover $SSC$. \item[--] We propose a \textit{linear discriminant selection} ($LDS$) algorithm, which can utilize labels/pseudo-labels to discover representative shapelets. \item[--] We conduct comprehensive experiments to evaluate the proposed SE-shapelets.
+The results show that SE-shapelets achieves promising clustering accuracy that surpasses state-of-the-art counterpart methods. \end{itemize}